PhantomInsights/comments-generator/README.md

 And finally, we have the function that constructs the chain.

-We first start the chain with the `initial_prefix` and choose one random suffix from it.
+We start the chain with the `initial_prefix` and choose one random suffix from it.

 Then we extract the latest suffix from the ongoing chain and request the next suffix, we repeat until we hit a suffix that has a punctuation mark.